 La Camera

-A double-meat sensation, this is lasagne just like Nonna used to make.
+A double-meat number, this is lasagne just like Nonna used to make.
 La Camera dials up the flavour of Nonna Chiara’s lasagne with both pork and veal.
 They throw in a sprinkling of garlic and herbs, mozzarella for that stretch, and finish it off with parmesan.
 This dish is best enjoyed alfresco on the balcony overlooking the Yarra River.

 More lasagne spots